WholesomeRage/WholesomeRage.github.io/_posts/2021-09-18-Attack-On-Titan.md

 So we get the exact same reveal and the same beats twice in a row.
 Annie’s doing stuff, and then the story goes “wait, no, something’s wrong,” pauses, does it again with a guy in her stead, and goes “phew, that’s so much better.”

 Reiner is given entire _chapters_ about his psyche and how he feels about killing the people he’s called ‘friends’ for years.
-It gets to the point where [url=https://attackontitan.fandom.com/wiki/Reiner_Braun]the wiki calls him “the main protagonist of _Attack on Titan_ from the (non-Paradis) perspective[/url].
+It gets to the point where [the wiki calls him “the main protagonist of _Attack on Titan_ from the (non-Paradis) perspective](https://attackontitan.fandom.com/wiki/Reiner_Braun).
 The first time I read _Attack on Titan_, I had _no idea_ who he was when we’re told he’s a traitor.
 I had to Google it.

 Annie is only important when Reiner talks to her.
 He’s like, what the fuck’s up with you.
 She goes, idk, I’ve got a dad, I guess.
 I’m very taciturn.
 I kill stuff.